Robert Schumann: Liederkreis op. 39

 seems to speak

-Thus the moonlit garden
+Thus the garden

 becomes the image

-of a Romantic
+of a romantic

-spring night
+spring night,

 in which nature